emfeltham/FormulaCompiler.jl/UnifiedCompiler.md

 - **Phase 1-3**: Core implementation, decomposition, schema support - **Completed**
 - **Phase 4**: Dependency resolution - Not needed (operations naturally ordered)
 - **Phase 5**: Integration & testing - **Completed** with allocation survey
+- **Phase 6**: @generated optimization - **Completed** with perfect results

 ### Next Steps
-The UnifiedCompiler is ready for production use.
-Consider:
+The UnifiedCompiler is complete and ready for production use:
 1. Migrating existing code to use UnifiedCompiler
 2. Adding more comprehensive test coverage
 3. Documenting the simple API for users
-4. Implementing `@generated` optimization for large formulas (see plan below)
+4. Performance profiling for additional optimization opportunities

-## Phase 6: @generated Optimization for Large Formulas
+## Phase 6: @generated Optimization for Large Formulas ✅ COMPLETED

-### Problem Statement
+### Problem Statement (Solved)
 Julia's compiler has a hard limit on tuple specialization - beyond ~40 elements, it stops fully specializing recursive tuple operations, causing 272-336 byte allocations for our four-way interaction formulas (which have 41-49 operations).

 ### Solution: Surgical Use of @generated

-This is a "last-mile" optimization that only affects the execution dispatch mechanism, leaving 99% of the codebase unchanged.
+This "last-mile" optimization only affected the execution dispatch mechanism, leaving 99% of the codebase unchanged. **Successfully implemented and tested.**

 ### Implementation Plan